sreeharshau/Algorithms_Submissions/README.md

 Algorithm Implementations and Performance for algorithms from the __Algorithms and Data Structures (Part 1)__ course from Princeton University

 # Repository Structure
-Each sub-project (except HelloWorld) comes with full maven support and can be built using mvn package.
-To run the application, refer to the text below:
+Each sub-project (except HelloWorld) comes with full maven support and can be built using __mvn package__.
+To run the application, refer to the sections below.

+## Dependencies
+All projects require [Apache Maven](https://maven.apache.org/index.html) and [JDK](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) to be installed and relevant paths set up on the target machine.

 ## Dynamic Connectivity
 ### Build Steps